-During the quarter, the Company and its technical team was engaged in providing input, as necessary to the appeal of the ROD and assessing the next steps related to Final Determination.
-The Company continued to maintain an active corporate presence in Alaska and Washington, D.C., to engage and consult with project stakeholders.
-Corporate activities were also directed toward investor relations and discussions directed toward securing a partner with which to advance the overall development of the project.
+During the quarter, the Company and its technical team were engaged in providing input, as necessary to the appeal of the ROD and assessing the next steps related to Final Determination.
+The technical team also provided input, as needed, to the independent consultants that completed the 2023 PEA.
+The Company continues to maintain an active corporate presence in Alaska and Washington, D.C., to engage and consult with project stakeholders.
+Its corporate activities continue to be directed toward investor relations and discussions directed toward securing a partner with which to advance the overall development of the project.